 2. Find a Mitsubishi factory-endorsed contractor and place a service call.

-Repairing a Mitsubishi mini-split heat pump isn't the same as repairing a typical ducted heating and air conditioning system.
-You need to find a contractor with working knowledge of the equipment and the components involved.
+Repairing a Mitsubishi mini-split heat pump isn’t the same as repairing a typical ducted heating and air conditioning system.
+You need to find a contractor with a working knowledge of the equipment and the components involved.